cloudflightio/dockerinwsl/README.md

 The easiest way is to use our private WinGet Repository.
 See https://github.com/cloudflightio/winget-pkgs for details.

-**Please check if you have WSL2 installed and activated!** The installation is currently NOT checking for a working WSL2 environment.
-Also, check if you got a 5.x Linux Kernel Version (preferable 5.10.x or later) installed.
-Check `wsl --status` to get info about your WSL version.
+> **Please check if you have WSL2 installed and activated!** Check if you got a 5.x Linux Kernel Version (preferable 5.10.x or later) installed.
+Run `wsl --status` to gather info about your WSL version.
 Try `wsl --install` and `wsl --update` to get the latest WSL install.
 See https://docs.microsoft.com/en-us/windows/wsl/install for more information.

+> :information_source: You can uninstall the default ubuntu-based disto after the install is done using `ẁsl --unregister ubuntu`, it is not needed for DockerInWSL to work.

 If you are one of the eager kind just execute the following in a privileged PowerShell window: